Golaghat District

 • Birangana Sadhoni Kalakshetra: A cultural center dedicated to preserving and promoting the local culture through dance, music, theatre, and workshops

-Languages Spoken in Golaghat District
+Languages spoken in Golaghat District

 • Assamese: 78.40%